 [(Number of Gallons Used, Per Day) x (Number of Residents)] x (Hardness Level, gpg) = Necessary Processing Capacity

-If your home has three people using 60 gallons each day, and the water hardness in your area is 6 gpg, you’ll need us to install a water softener capable of keeping up with 1,080 gpg.
+If your home has three people using 60 gallons each day, and the water hardness in your area is 6 gpg, you’ll need us to install a water softener capable of keeping up with 1,080 up.

 Get started by talking to our team

 Your water softener journey starts and ends at Allbritten.
-Our friendly plumbers will walk you through the entire buying and installation process, from start-to-finish.
+Our friendly plumbers will walk you through the entire buying and installation process, from start to finish.
 We’ll help you find the right size and type of water softener for your home.
 With a new HALO softener, professionally installed by our team, your home will be fully protected from hard water scaling.
 You’ll have the peace of mind that comes with making the smart choice and protecting the future of your home.